build-trust/ockam-documentation/reference/command/nodes.md

 A typical Ockam Node is implemented as an asynchronous execution environment that can run very lightweight, concurrent, stateful actors called Ockam [<mark style="color:blue;">Workers</mark>](nodes.md#workers).
 Using Ockam [<mark style="color:blue;">Routing</mark>](routing.md#routing), a node can deliver messages from one worker to another local worker.
 Using Ockam [<mark style="color:blue;">Transports</mark>](routing.md#transports), nodes can also route messages to workers on other remote nodes.

-Ockam Command makes is super easy to create and manage local or remote nodes.
+Ockam Command makes it super easy to create and manage local or remote nodes.
 If you run `ockam node create`, it will create and start a node in the background and give it a random name:

 ```
 » ockam node create